How to Measure Candidate Experience

 Starred is feedback software optimized for recruiters to take control of their Candidate Experience, including industry leaders like Coca-Cola European Partners, Danone

-It’s already well established: bad candidate experience is costly to your business, and good CX has excellent ROI.
-With poor CX you won’t be earning precious candidate referrals, and you can expect to be spending a disproportionate amount of your time putting out social media and Glassdoor wildfires.
+It’s already well established: bad candidate experience is costly to your business, and good CandE has excellent ROI.
+With poor CandE you won’t be earning precious candidate referrals, and you can expect to be spending a disproportionate amount of your time putting out social media and Glassdoor wildfires.

 Talking to lots of recruiters and researching online it became clear to me that recruiters aren’t yet clear on how to improve their candidate experience.